 Kenya's Ruto Urges World Organizations' Reforms to Address Developing World's Challenges

-At the same venue, South African President Cyril Ramaphosa stated at the Future Summit held at the UN headquarters that reforms to UN structures are necessary to better reflect the variety of the modern world.
+At the same venue, South African President Cyril Ramaphosa told the Future Summit at the UN headquarters that reforms to UN structures are necessary to better reflect the variety of the modern world.

 Sputnik

-Speaking at the Summit of the Future at the United Nations General Assembly, Kenya's President William Ruto criticized the current structure of multilateral institutions, arguing that they are ineffective in addressing the challenges faced by developing countries.
+Speaking at the Summit of the Future at the United Nations General Assembly, Kenya's President William Ruto criticized the current structure of multilateral institutions, arguing that they are ineffective in addressing the challenges facing developing countries.

-The president believes the institutions, such as the International Monetary Fund and World Bank, are not equipped to deal with complex issues and instead have a negative impact on developing countries.
+The president believes that institutions, such as the International Monetary Fund and the World Bank, are not equipped to deal with complex issues and instead have a negative impact on developing countries.

 “We also must recognize that the prevailing multilateral institutional architecture is dysfunctional, or at least highly ineffective, and cannot be relied upon to provide solutions for the world that we all urgently need.
 This is why countries are increasingly turning to innovative, homegrown approaches to solve their most pressing problems,” he stated.